tomaskala/server-config/README.md

 ## First login

 The first login is done under the `root` user.
-The main user is created and python is installed, so that ansible can be run afterwards.
+The admin user is created and python is installed, so that ansible can be run afterwards.
 ```
 # apt install sudo python3